 If your project will be in several languages, be sure to read my guide on preparing your script for localization too.

 Finding the voices

 The choice of voice actor can really affect how your message is perceived.
 Are you looking for a man or a woman, a young, middle-aged, older voice talent, what timbre do you want – and in what tone of voice do you want your message delivered?
 The answers depend on your target audience as well as personal preference.

 The best way to key in on the right voice – and determine if you’ve found the right voice talents for the job – is to listen to their demos.
 And if you got a hunch you’ve found the right voice for your project, but can’t quite tell from the demos, many talents will read a snippet of your script on request to help you decide.

-We’ve selected demos from some of the best voice talents around – hear them in the box on the right.
-And if you can’t find what you’re looking for, let us know and we’ll be glad to help you out.
+We have demos from some of the best voice talents around – let us know what you need and we’ll be glad provide you with some voice demos.

 If you need character voices or dubbing, you’ll want to work with voice talents who can act.
 It’s not a given that all talents can act – some are simply great at narrating with their signature sound, but have limited to no acting abilities.

 If you have someone help you find the talents for your project, let them know you need people who can act.